 4. Further Adjustment of the Credibility-Adjusted Table for Mortality Improvement

-The credibility-adjusted table used for plus segments may be and the credibility adjusted datetable used for minus segments must be adjusted for applicable published industrywide experience mortality improvement using Projection scale G2 from the experience weighted average date underlying the company experience used in the credibility process to the valuation date.
+The credibility-adjusted table used for plus segments may be and the credibility adjusted table used for minus segments must be adjusted for applicable published industrywide experience mortality improvement using Projection scale G2 from the experience weighted average date underlying the company experience used in the credibility process to the valuation date.

 Any adjustment for mortality improvement beyond the valuation date is discussed in Section 11.D.